alfiehiscox/go-hash-my-dictionary/README.md

 ## Strategy

 'words.txt' contains all of the words we are going to search.
 We're going to have a simple CLI, that on startup, we create a hash table of the words.
-Before we do this, we need to take each word and canonicalise it by creating a sorted set of the characters.
-This sorted set (as a string) is used as the key and the word itself is the value.
+We need to take each word and canonicalise it by creating a sorted set of the characters from it.
+This sorted set (as a string) is used as the key into the hashmap and the word itself is the value.

+This reduces the complexity of search significantly because all sub-words of *S* will be sorted into the same bucket as the others.
+We than have to search the bucket for all possible words with the sorted set key and return their values.

 Note that my hash-table implementation is slightly different to most because it can store objects with the same key.
-This may be is counterproductive.

-This reduces the complexity significantly because all sub-words of *S* will be sorted into the same bucket as the others.
-We than have to use
+This may be is counterproductive in general, but it seems to work okay in the scenario.
+You could do something similar with a map[string][]string in go.

+## Usage

+Prerequiste: Go Installed

+1. Clone the repo
+2. Run main from root `go run main.go`
+3. Type in a sequence of characters
+4. See the words made up of the set of these characters

 ## References
 - The Algorithm Design Manual (Steven S. Skiena)